-Garlic Mashed Red Potatoes with the skin-on taste fancy like a steakhouse side dish, but are homemade and easy enough to make any day of the week.
+Our Garlic Mashed Red Potatoes recipe with the skin-on taste fancy like a steakhouse side dish, but are homemade and easy enough to make any day of the week.

-Butter and sour cream or cream cheese are added to create the best creamy mashed red potatoes our family eats!
+Garlic makes them unique while butter and sour cream are added to create the best creamy mashed red potatoes our family eats!

 My husband said this recipe reminds him of a special meal at a nice restaurant.
 I’m not going to be the one to tell that using red potatoes saves time peeling and are easier to make!
 Just let him believe special and fancier means more time working in the kitchen for the good of our family…wink, wink.

 Butter is a must in any mashed potato recipe for us.
 The combination of butter, sour cream, and milk makes really creamy mashed potatoes.
-Pats of butter are also great when reheating potatoes or preparing Make Ahead Crock Pot Mashed Potatoes.
+Pats of butter are also great when reheating potatoes or preparing Make Ahead Crock Pot Mashed Potatoes or Creamy Potato Bake with Instant Potatoes.
 The same principle can be used to convert this recipe to a make-ahead potato recipe too!

 Should Red Potatoes Be Washed?